coolinmc6/design-ux-ui/README.md

 	- [Quora: What is Amazon's approach to product development and product management?](https://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management?ref=http://www.product-frameworks.com/)
 	- Design Telepathy: [Your Complete Guide to Setting Your Product Vision & Value Proposition](https://www.dtelepathy.com/blog/products/product-value-proposition)
 	- Wener Vogels (Amazon CTO): [Working Backwards](https://www.allthingsdistributed.com/2006/11/working_backwards.html)
-- The "Work Backwards" philosophy is a method of product development that has you start with the customer first (or at least the "press release" and why a customer should care) and then work backwards to what you'd need to build it
+- "Work Backwards" is a method of product development that has you start with the customer first (or at least the "press release" and why a customer should care) and then work backwards to what you'd need to build it
 - My summary here is a combination of different sources around how to do this
 - All versions start with the "Press Release" announcing the product